|

 29.

 The wonderful creation of the earth.
+Back to contents

 The earth studded with various kinds of precious stones